 25. Addictive Personality

-26. Mental Illness
+26. Mental Health and Recovery

 There are those, too, who suffer from grave emotional and mental disorders, but many of them do recover if they have the capacity to be honest.